hwdbk/kodi-scripts/database-mgmt/README.md

 Utility to check, clean up and manage the kodi media player database (MyVideos119.db)

+IMPORTANT:
+- Definitions: "kodi" is referred to as the machine you run kodi on.
+This can be a linux computer, an embedded linux player (OpenELEC, CoreELEC etc.) or MacOSX. "local" is the machine you run these scripts on.
+This can be a linux computer or MacOSX.
+Theoretically, it could also be the embedded linux player, but I found the bash there not capable of using arrays.
-IMPORTANT: set up the localroot and kodiroot first in the script: they should point to the highest order directory that the kodi box shares with the local machine.
+- Set up the `localroot` and `kodiroot` first in the script: they should point to the highest order directory that the kodi box shares with the local machine.
+The idea is that kodi has a certain view on the file system that holds the media, and the local machine has the same view, but a different root path. localroot and kodiroot bring these together, and, if necessary, also takes protocol into account.
+Kodi, for instance, can use paths that start with `smb://x.x.x.x/` and the local machine can have the media directory mounted on `/mnt/media/`, or `/Volumes/media` if you own a Mac.
+This will be different for every setup, hence the two variables `localroot` and `kodiroot`.
+- The script does not touch (write/modify) your filesystem.
+It does read the file system to find files and check if (media) files and directories are there.
+This is to make sure the database, once put back on the kodi box, still works.
+If you're paranoid, you can mount the file system r/o and see that the script still works.
+- The script *does* modify the MyVideos119.db database.
+Always make a backup copy before attempting a cleanup.
+Hint: call the backup copy something different, like MyVideos119.db.org, so it can not accidentally be used by `kodidb_check`.

+Constraints:
-constraints: movies are not touched (these can be cleaned up with 'Clean Library' in kodi or 'texturecache.py vclean' on the kodi machine)
+- Movies are not touched (these can be cleaned up with 'Clean Library' in kodi or 'texturecache.py vclean' on the kodi machine)
-limitations: does not scan or check for musicvideos, episodes, tvshows
+- Does not scan or check for musicvideos, episodes, tvshows.
+That's because I don't use these types of media.
+If you use these, they do not classify the scanned files as 'in use' and the files may be cleaned up.
+If you despereately
+Limitations:
-             tested on version 119 of MyVideos.db, from a Kodi 19 'Matrix' running on an embedded linux player (has / in the paths, not \) tested on linux-gnu and darwin21 (Mac OS X will require bash >=4 (for mapfile), which can be obtained from MacPorts or Brew)
+- The 'kodi' system: tested on version 119 of MyVideos.db, from a Kodi 19 'Matrix' running on an embedded linux player (so it has / in the kodi paths, not \).
+I have no clue what a database looks like on a Windows kodi box.
+- The 'local' system: tested on linux-gnu and darwin21
+Dependencies:
+- The script relies on bash >=4 (for the mapfile builtin function).
+MacOSX 'local' machines may need to install this from MacPorts or Brew.
+- The script uses mac2syn (https://github.com/hwdbk/synology-scripts/blob/master/mac-nfd-conversion/mac2syn) for converting MacOSX NFD (normalization form decomposed) UTF-8 strings to 'normal' UTF-8.
+The invocaiton is 'iffed' around an OSTYPE check, so if you're not running MacOSX as a local machine, it should not be a problem.

 ```
 usage: kodidb_check [options] [args]